grafana/grafana/docs/sources/visualizations/geomap.md

 ### Markers layer

-The markers layer allows you to display data points as different marker shapes such as circle, squares, triangles, stars, and more.
+The markers layer allows you to display data points as different marker shapes such as circles, squares, triangles, stars, and more.

 ![Markers Layer](/static/img/docs/geomap-panel/geomap-markers-8-1-0.png)